 Ohio Department of Job and Family Services case managers provide the clearinghouse with information that can help locate a missing child and prevent future disappearances.
-The clearinghouse provides training to ODJFS employees about procedural issues involving the agencies and other information about missing children.
+The clearinghouse provides training to ODJFS employees about procedures involving the agency and other information about missing children.